SansanaNicolas/Personal-Programming-Docs/1 - HTML/Html.md

 - ```<ins>```
 The ins HTMl element represents a range of text that has been added to a document.
 You can use the del element to similarly represent a range of text that has been deleted from the document.

+## Tablet Content.
+The elements here are used to create and handle tabular data.

+- ```<caption>```
+This element specifies the caption (or title) of a table.

+- ```<col>```
+The col HTML element defines a column within a table and is used for defining common semantics on all common cells.
+It's generally found within a colgroup element.

+- ```<colgroup>```
+The colgroup HTML element defines a group of columns within a table.

+- ```<table>```
+The table HTML element represents tabular data (information presented in a two-dimensional table comprised of rows and columns of cells containing data).

+- ```<tbody>```
+This element encapsulates a set of table rows (tr elements), indicating that they comprise the body of the table (table).

+- ```<td>```
+The td HTML element defines a cell of a table that contains data.
+It participates in the table model.

+- ```<tfoot>```
+This element  defines a set of rows summarizing the colums of the table.

+- ```<th>```
+The th HTML element defines a cell as header of a group of table cells.
+The exact nature of this group is defined by the scope and headers attributes.

+- ```<thead>```
+This element defines a set of rows defining the head of the columns of the table.

+- ```<tr>```
+The tr HTML element defines a row of cells in a table.
+The row's cells can then be established using a mix of td (data cell) and th (header cell) elements.

+## Forms
+HTML provides a number of elements which can be used together to create forms which the user can fill out and submit to the website or application.

+- ```<button>```
+This element is an interactive element activated by a user mouse, keyboard, finger, voice command or other assistive technology.
+Once activated, it then performs an action, such as submitting a form or opening a dialog.

+- ```<datalist>```
+The datalist HTML element contains a set of option elements that represent the permissible or recommended options available to choose from whitin other controls.

+- ```<fieldset>```
+This element is used to group several controls as well as labels within a web form.

+- ```<form>```
+The form HTML element represents a document section containing interactive controls for submitting information.

+- ```<input>```
+This element is used to create interactive controls for web-based forms in order to accept data from the user; A wide variety of types of input data and control widgets are available, depending on the device and user agent.
+The input element is one of the most powerful and complex in all of HTML due to the sheer number of combinations of input types and attributes.

+- ```<label>```
+Represents a caption for an item in a user interface.

+- ```<legend>```
+This element represents a caption for the content of its parent fieldset.

+- ```<meter>```
+The meter HTML element represents either a scalar value within a known range or a fractional value.

+- ```<optgroup>```
+This element creates a grouping of options within a select element.

+- ```<option>```
+The option HTML element is used to define an item contained in a select, an optgroup, or a datalist element.
+As such, option can represent menu items in popups and other lists of items in an HTML document.

+- ```<output>```
+This element is a container element into which a site or app can inject the results of a calculation or the outcome of a user action.

+- ```<progress>```
+The progress HTML element displays an indicator showing the completion progress of a task, typically displayed as a progress bar.

+- ```<select>```
+The select HTML element represents a control that provides a menu of options.

+- ```<textarea>```
+This element represents a multi-line plain-text editing control, useful when you want to allow users to enter a sizeable amount of free-form text, for example a comment on a review or feedback form.

+## Interactive elements.
+HTML offers a selection of elements which help to create interative user interface objects.

+- ```<details>```
+This element creates a disclosure widget in which information is visible only when the widget is toggled into an "open" state.
+A summary or label must be provided using the summary element.

+- ```<dialog>```
+The dialog HTML element represents a dialog box or other interactive component, such as a dismissible alert, inspector or subwindow.

+- ```<summary>```
+This element specifies a summary, caption or legend for a details elements disclosure box.
+Clicking the summary element toggles the state of the parent details element open and closed.

+## Web Components.
+Web Components is an HTML-related technology which makes it possible to, essentially, create and use custom elements as if it were regular HTML.
+In addition, you can create custom versions of standard HTML elements.

+- ```<slot>```
+The slot HTML element -part of the web components technology suite- is a placeholder inside a web component that you can fill with your own markup, which lets you create separate DOM trees and present them together.

+- ```<template>```
+The template HTML element is a mechanism for holding HTML that is not to be rendered inmediately when a page is loaded but may be instantiated subsequently during runtine using JavaScript.